Small Business Multiplier and valuing a business

 - Research the industry average multiplier: The next step is to research the industry average multiplier for companies in the same industry as the one being valued.
 This information can be found in industry reports or by consulting a business valuation expert.

-- Calculate the current multiplier: Once you have both the market capitalization or enterprise value and the financial metric, divide one by the other to determine the current multiplier of the company.
+- Calculate the current multiplier: Once you have both the market capitalization and the enterprise value, and the financial metric, divide one by the other to determine the current multiplier of the company.

 - Project future financial performance: Using historical financial data, project the company’s future financial performance for the next period, such as the next fiscal year.

-- Apply the industry average multiplier: Take the projected future financial performance and multiply it by the industry average multiplier to estimate the future value of the company.
+- Apply the industry average multiplier: Take the projected future financial performance and multiply it by the industry average multiplier to estimate the company’s future value.

 For example, if the company’s market capitalization is $5 million and the revenue is $1 million, the current multiplier is 5.
 If the projected revenue for the next fiscal year is $1.2 million, and the industry average multiplier is 5, the future value of the company would be $1.2 million x 5 = $6 million.